microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 ***On-demand or scheduled execution***
 To run the pipeline for all metadata that exists in the datalake (Tables, ChangeFeed and Entities), execute the CDMUtil pipeline with appropriate parameters and leave **datapath** and **filepath** parameters blank.
-This will copy all the all metadata files (.cdm.json) under environment folder into a single metadata.parquet files under environment folder in your data lake.
+This will copy all the all metadata files (.cdm.json) under environment folder into a single metadata.parquet files in environment folder in your data lake.
+Then it will use the metadata.parquet file to read the metadata information to generate and generate and execute DDL statement on the target database.

 ***Trigger based run***
 When using Synapse pipeline or Azure Data Factory pipelines you can, [create a trigger that runs a pipeline in response to a storage event](https://docs.microsoft.com/en-us/azure/data-factory/how-to-create-event-trigger?tabs=data-factory).